Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
 sed -i 's/SELINUX=enforcing/SELINUX=disabled/' /etc/selinux/config && setenforce 0
 ```
+- Primary node and worker nodes are selected based on your selection of EC2 Instances

 ## Deploy the CORTX Stack on K8s cluster
 This section enlists the commands to deploy the CORTX Stack on K8s cluster.